nikeshp84/tesproject/README.md

-Fork the code and create pull request to merge to upstream
+iFork the code and create pull request to merge to upstream

 new line added
-comments in pull request
+reqyuired:comments in pull request